 FAQs

-The most you will pay for a main meal in Tasmania is $10.60 per delivered meal.
-If you need further information, you can contact our office on 1800 696 325.
+The most you will pay for a main meal in Tasmania (without the government subsidy) is $12.10 per delivered meal.
+If you need further information, you can contact our office on 1800 MY MEAL (1800 696 325).

 Meals on Wheels is primarily funded by the Australian Government via the Commonwealth Home Support Programme (CHSP), with a smaller percentage of funding coming from the Tasmanian Department of Health.
 To receive Meals on Wheels at a subsidised cost through the CHSP, you must contact My Aged Care on 1800 200 422 to arrange an assessment.
 If you require the Meals on Wheels service urgently, your My Aged Care assessment can occur after the service has commenced.